 INL’s Battery Test Center can test everything from watch-size batteries to full-size vehicle battery packs.
 Data from the laboratory is recognized as some of the most objective and accurate available.
 INL battery research combines real-world applications and laboratory test data into reliable information for researchers, designers and industry.
 Outcomes ensure that different technologies have the power and energy necessary to meet performance expectations and needs over their expected lifetimes.
 Analyses evaluate the ability to meet demands and key-technology or materials-science gaps that could limit performance.

 Hardware in the Loop

-INL can incorporate real-world data, hardware, and software into real-time simulations.
-Hardware-in-the-loop (HIL) testing is a critical step in assessing behavior in an isolated environment prior to field deployment.
+INL can incorporate real-world data, hardware and software into real-time simulations.
+Hardware-in-the-loop (HIL) testing is a critical step in assessing behavior in an isolated environment before field deployment.
 Digital real-time simulation (DRTS), which calculates dynamic grid behavior quickly enough to couple a digital model with physical hardware, can be applied to both controllers and devices.
-The paradigm enables rapid prototyping of new hardware and assessing the impacts of existing component reconfiguration.
-The prototyping process includes defining grid architecture of interest (e.g., a specific distribution system) and contingency events of interest (e.g., loss of a major generator or transmission line).
+The paradigm enables rapid prototyping of new hardware and assesses the impacts of existing component reconfiguration.
+The prototyping process includes defining grid architecture (e.g., a specific distribution system) and contingency events (e.g., loss of a major generator or transmission line).